Our tentative Not Enough Festival 2014 date is May 3rd. Mark your calendars! Mark them with pencil though.

-We are very honored to have Not Enough Fest Nola featured on the cover of Antigravity, New Orleans’ alternative music monthly.
+We were very honored to have Not Enough Fest Nola 2013 featured on the cover of Antigravity, New Orleans’ alternative music monthly.
 At the same time, the cover choice and some of the commentary within the article are problematic.

 Osa Atoe (NMF) & Rachel Speck (Nola Community Printshop, NMF supporter) each wrote a letter in response to the coverage.
 Click on the links above to see their responses or scroll down below the image.